L'ÉGLISE SANS LES MURS - ERIC ZANDER

 The church doesn't work like it used to!
 Many feel this way.
 Yet the Gospel is timeless, and the Word of God has not lost its power.
 Yet Christ himself promised that he would build his church.
 What if it was our church culture that was stuck in the old world, preventing it from taking root in all kinds of cultural soil and transmitting the unchanging truths of the Bible?

 It is time to go back to the basics, to the raw materials, dusting off the influence from past trends, to rethink our relationship to the world, our discipleship and our church life.
 It is time to return to the fundamentals and reinterpret them in our contemporary society.
 It is time to incarnate ourselves in our world, serving and standing alongside others.
 It is time for followers of Jesus to gather in family communities, participative and incarnational, not confined to the visibility of buildings but truly moving on a journey with him.

-The book is currently only available in French.
-A Dutch translation is underway.
+The book is currently only available in French and Dutch.